ccarroll91/Christmas-at-Grans/README.md

 1. When in fullscreen, the images do not take up the entirety of the screen, and sit at the top of the page, with a black surround.
 On odd shaped screens the images do not appear correctly.
-2. The About div can be tempermental about it's initial launch, especially on the Contact page, despite the same code being used.
-I felt it was better to have the feature running, even poorly, than not at all, for the sake of the hidden disclaimer about the dog in the story.
-As this is a poem for children and by the author as a child, the humour was deemed esential.

 ### Version control